Ruth2014/bio2092/03_Genomic_NGS_alignment/README.md

 Have a look at some of the other graphs produced with your alignment files and try to figure out their meaning and significance.

+## What next?
+Comparative genomics of *Cyberlindnera fabianii*
+In your coursework assignment, you are asked to perform genomic comparisons between different sequenced strains of the yeast *Cyberlindnera fabianii*.
+You will see from the [published literature](https://www.ncbi.nlm.nih.gov/pubmed/?term=candida+fabianii) that this yeast can cause [fungaemia](https://www.ncbi.nlm.nih.gov/books/NBK436012/) in human patients, albeit rarely.

+Now, you should apply the skills you have learned in these practicals to the *C. fabianii* data to find some interesting features of its genome and/or differences between different strains.

+Below we work through an example.